mitkox/AKS-Edge/hands-on/install/install.md

 PS: Multi-node AKS EE on Windows will not work on Azure because it will not allow to create Hyper-V external virtual switch due to the limit of Azure network backbone, but we can create external swithch on Physical PC's Hyper-V, then it's possible to create a VM on the same Hyper-V host to communicate with the mariner VM via that external switch with the local ip in the pysical pc's local network.

-## Execise 3: Implement single machine deployment
+### Execise 3: Deploy a sample application to AKS EE

+#### STEP 1: Deploy the sample application

-We have a Sample application that is a basic voting app consisting of a front and back end, which is based on Microsoft's azure-vote-front image.
+We have a sample application that is a basic voting app consisting of a front and back end, which is based on Microsoft's azure-vote-front image.
 The container image for this application is hosted on Microsoft Container Registry (MCR)

-You can find the sample yaml file at location AKS-Edge/blob/main/samples/others/linux-sample.yaml
+You can find the sample yaml file at location AKS-Edge/samples/others/linux-sample.yaml

 To deploy your application, use the kubectl apply